 Conclusion

-This paper has aimed to chart (changes in) a variety of early modern English people’s perceptions of own future as belonging to God.
+This paper has aimed to chart (changes in) a variety of early modern English people’s perceptions of their own future as belonging to God.
 Our systematic analysis of references to divine entities in the Corpus of Early Modern English Correspondence has revealed that while the formulaic divine references attested in the opening and closing parts of letters were clearly on their way out, the ones in the letter bodies showed a more intricate pattern that seemed to correlate especially with the religious denominations of the writers.
-The attested surge in mentions of divine entities in the first half of the seventeenth century is largely attributable to a limited number of puritan letter writers whose lives were dramatically caught up in the civil wars throughout the 1640.
+The attested surge in mentions of divine entities in the first half of the seventeenth century is largely attributable to a limited number of puritan letter writers whose lives were dramatically caught up in the civil wars throughout the 1640s.
 The other letter writers in the corpus, by contrast, displayed progressively lower rates of divine mentions as time went by, a finding that is in line with previous research that characterised the early modern period as one which saw an increasing secularisation of future thought.

 The second part of our study has zoomed in specifically on those divine appeals that were oriented towards the future and analysed them based on how they framed the respective agency of humans and divine entities in the unfolding of the events at stake.
 This case study yielded two main take-aways.
 First, it further corroborated the findings in the first part of this paper.
 Here too, the more formulaic a divine appeal was, the less frequent it grew over time.
 Because those appeals usually covered domains of life where the human agents already had a fair amount of control (e.g. travel or trade), it appears that the secularisation of the future unfolded itself first in those aspects of our letter writers’ lives where their agency was highest to begin with.